Pests & Diseases

 Allium or onion leafminers can quickly infest plants, causing leaves to become curled and deformed.
-Adult leafminers, which are small black or gray flies with a characteristic orange spot on top of their body, lay eggs at the base of plants.
+Adults are small black or gray flies with a characteristic orange spot and lay eggs at the base of plants.

 Other diseases of concern include botrytis leaf spot and neck rot, pink root, purple blotch, rust, smudge, and white tip.